NaughtyZZ/3D_facial_shape_attribute_translation_ssgmap/README.md

 # Unpaired Multi-domain Attribute Translation of 3D Facial Shapes with a Square and Symmetric Geometric Map

-by Zhenfeng Fan, Zhiheng Zhang, Shuang Yang, Chongyang Zhong and Shihong Xia
+by Zhenfeng Fan, Zhiheng Zhang, Shuang Yang, Chongyang Zhong, Min Cao and Shihong Xia

 ## Introduction